sit-fyi/sit/README.md

 ---

-Currently, the most important thing being worked on (and it's getting close to completion) is the deprecation of "items" as a concept and introduction of the global, flat records namespace.
-This will further the initial transition from the original use of SIT as an issue tracker to a more generally applicable collaborative tracker as it will no longer impose this "item" concept onto end-user modules or applications.
-This also opens up the path to developing ecosystem tooling like a module manager (already in the works as well).
+Currently, the most important thing being worked on is improvement of module management and their capabilities.

 ## Modules